 has two accessories on it that are very much part of the Collection.
 The first

-is the Canon Self Timer, the first model of several times Canon created before these were included in the camera bodies.
+is the Canon Self Timer, the first model of several that Canon created before these devices were included in the camera bodies.
 The second is the 35mm viewfinder to compliment the 35mm Serenar lens on the camera.

 One source of information I have is my growing Library of Manuals and Catalogs which do list what is available for the cameras being described.

 We are going to try and sort all of this out here and offer as much information as we can find.
 This will be by no means an authoritative description but simply what I learn as I go along.
-And remember, this website is really just my working notes as I go along collecting.
+And remember, this website is really just my working notes for my collecting.
 It may often be wrong or incomplete.
 Have patience.
 And if you have something to contribute, contact me!

 Flash Syncronization or simple Flash or even just Sync refers to the means by which the flash is fired to illuminate a scene.
 We take this for granted in this day of automatic strobes and built in flashes that pop up when they are required.
 But it was not always so easy.